ondrejdyck/SEEBIC_electron_orbitals/Readme.md

-# Direct Imaging of Electron Orbital Cross Sections with a Scanning Transmission Electron Microscope
+# Direct Imaging of Electron Density with a Scanning Transmission Electron Microscope

-This repository houses the data and analysis workflow for the publication [full citation when available].
+This repository houses the data and analysis workflow for the publication *Direct Imaging of Electron Density with a Scanning Transmission Electron Microscope* by Ondrej Dyck, Jawaher Almutlaq, David Lingerfelt, Jacob L. Swett, Mark P. Oxley, Bevin Huang, Andrew R. Lupini, Dirk Englund, and Stephen Jesse  published in Nature Communications in 2023.

 The data is contained in the files:

 SEEBIC image `Recording of SuperScan(Ext).tif`

 HAADF image `Recording of SuperScan(HAADF).tif`

 These images are 32 bit and do not display in most image viewers ([Imagej](https://imagej.nih.gov/ij/)/[Fiji](https://imagej.net/software/fiji/) does display them).
 The analysis workflow is contained in the Jupyter notebook `atomai_analysis.ipynb`.
+The file `G_MD.tar` contains the pretrined model weights for [AtomAI](https://github.com/pycroscopy/atomai/) atom finding.
 All other files are produced by the notebook.

 Here are example frames from the image stacks.